AndyWalker81/pands-project2021/README.md

 1. Two variables (a and b) are set, both as 0.
 2. Using the a variable, the first column of data from the arrays is deleted (Sepal Length).
 This is so the program does not create a scatter plot calculating the same variable against itself.
-3. A while loop is set to run for one less times than the number of columns in the irisDataArryNew array (i.e. it will run three times).
+3. A while loop is set to run for one less times than the number of columns in the irisDataArryNew array (i.e. it will run three times)<sup>[18]</sup>.
 4. The program then takes the first column of data from the first 50 rows (i.e. *Iris setosa*) of the original data set (i.e. Sepal Length because a = 0), and the first column of data from the the data set with the first column removed (i.e. Sepal Width because b = 0).
 A scatter plot is created and given title.
 5. The program then repeats Step 4 with the second 50 rows (i.e. *Iris versicolor*) of the original data set array.
 6. The program then repeats Step 4 with the third 50 rows (i.e. *Iris virginica*) of the original data set array.
 7. The plots are given x-axis label based upon the first column heading from original data set array (i.e. Sepal Length because a = 0) and y-axis label based upon the first column heading from data set array with column removed (i.e. Sepal Width because b = 0)
 9. The value for b will increase by 1.
 10. While the value for b is lower than 3 then the loop will run another iteration.
-11. Dependant on the value of b, the scatter plots will be saved given a different .png filename.
+11. Using the if, elif, and else statements, dependant on the value of b, the scatter plots will be saved given a different .png filename<sup>[19]</sup>.
 12. The plots are also displayed on screen.

 ```python